spco/git-novice/_episodes/08-collab.md

 > {: .solution}
 {: .challenge}

-> ## Comment Changes in GitHub
+> ## Comment Changes in Bitbucket
 >
 > The Collaborator has some questions about one line change made by the Owner and
 > has some suggestions to propose.
 >
-> With GitHub, it is possible to comment the diff of a commit.
-Over the line of
+> With Bitbucket, it is possible to comment the diff of a commit.
+To the left the line of
-> code to comment, a blue comment icon appears to open a comment window.
+> code to comment, a blue comment icon (a plus within a speech bubble) appears to open a comment window.
 >
-> The Collaborator posts its comments and suggestions using GitHub interface.
+> The Collaborator posts its comments and suggestions using Bitbucket interface.
 {: .challenge}

 > ## Version History, Backup, and Version Control
 >
 > Some backup software can keep a history of the versions of your files.
 They also
 > allows you to recover specific versions.
 How is this functionality different from version control?
-> What are some of the benefits of using version control, Git and GitHub?
+> What are some of the benefits of using version control, Git and Bitbucket?
 {: .challenge}